stefi23/stefi23/README.md

 ---

-Digital marketeer turned into frontend developer with experience in Javascript and React.
+Digital marketer turned into frontend developer with experience in Javascript and React.

 I am self-motivated, a fast and keen learner and I believe in staying curious, and inquisitive about technology.